Promise (Ciara song): Chart performance

 "Promise" debuted on the US Bubbling Under Hot 100 Singles at number 24.
 Two weeks later, the song debuted at 45 on the US Billboard Hot 100, making the single Ciara's highest debut and the top debut of the week.
 On the issue dated December 30, 2006, the single peaked at 11 for one week on the chart.
 The song then descended, staying on the chart for a total of twenty weeks.
-The single also peaked at number one for two weeks on the Hot R&B/Hip-Hop Songs, becoming Ciara's third number one of the chart.
-The song peaked in the top five of the Rhythmic Top 40 and 36 on the Top 40 Mainstream and 25 on the Hot Digital Tracks.
+The single also peaked at number 1 for two weeks on the Hot R&B/Hip-Hop Songs, becoming Ciara's third number 1 of the chart.
+The song peaked at number 5 on the Rhythmic Top 40 chart, number 36 on the Top 40 Mainstream chart, and number 25 on the Hot Digital Tracks chart.
 "Promise." ranked number 71 on the Billboard Year-End Hot 100 singles of 2007.
 The single was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.